British television Apollo 11 coverage: ITV coverage

 ITN provided the bulk of the coverage of the Apollo 11 mission for the United Kingdom's then-sole commercial television station.
 The main front man for the bulletins was Alastair Burnet, assisted by science correspondent Peter Fairley and former employee of NASA Paul Haney.

 On the night of the moonwalk, ITV chose a much lighter tone in covering the event than the BBC.
 With 16 hours of coverage, in between news bulletins was David Frost's Moon Party, a discussion and entertainment show made by London Weekend Television.
-It featured showbiz personalities such as Peter Cook, Cilla Black, Cliff Richard, Lulu, Mary Hopkin, Sammy Davis, Jr., Hattie Jacques and Eric Sykes.
+It featured showbiz personalities such as Peter Cook, Cilla Black, Cliff Richard, Lulu, Mary Hopkin, Sammy Davis Jr., Hattie Jacques and Eric Sykes.
 It was said to feature "relevant facts about the moon landing" with "a wealth of outside comment", that according to one commentator "broke up the mood of awesome solemnity that tends to afflict those occasions."
 The show continued until 3 am, and singer Engelbert Humperdinck, who also featured, was said to have collapsed from exhaustion due to its epic length.
 The show, transmitted from London Weekend's Wembley Studios, also featured more serious guests, such as Desmond Morris and Dame Sybil Thorndike.
 Author Ray Bradbury objected to what he saw as the frivolous tone of the show, and walked out before he could be interviewed.

-Around midnight, a serious discussion on the ethics of the Moon landing was held, with historian AJP Taylor and entertainer Sammy Davis, Jr. "forming a somewhat bizarre alliance in attacking manned space flights."
+Around midnight, a serious discussion on the ethics of the Moon landing was held, with historian A.J.P.
+Taylor and entertainer Sammy Davis Jr. "forming a somewhat bizarre alliance in attacking manned space flights."
 The show continued for longer than expected as the film Down to Earth was cancelled when NASA had brought forward their schedule by several hours, the moonwalk originally planned to occur at 7 am British time.

 There were also reactions from the public at Trafalgar Square and from British Prime Minister Harold Wilson, and Peter Sissons interviewing experts including Sir Bernard Lovell at Jodrell Bank.